This article covers:

 Washington Child Labor Laws

 Child labor laws in Washington impose strict regulations on employers for hiring minors in the workplace.
-Employers are required to follow policies that prioritize the minors education and well being throughout the duration of their employment.
+Employers are required to follow policies that prioritize the minor’s education and well-being throughout their employment.

 Minors aged 16 and 17 are entitled to the state’s minimum wage whereas minors aged under 16 can be paid 85% of the state minimum wage.